oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image8.png)

 3. Provide the following information: Name of the DB System *DBSystem-LiveLabs*.
-Change the shape to *1 core*
+Click on *Change shape* and change for *1 core*

 	![Image alt text](images/image9.png)